20% OFF OR MORE WITH OFFER!

 With a learner’s permit, teens start in-car driving lessons supervised by a parent or guardian.
 Teens also continue online course modules until all requirements are completed.

-5. Complete the Impact Texas Young Drivers (ITYD) Course
+5. Complete the Impact Texas Teen Drivers (ITTD) Course

 All new drivers under 24 must complete the free ITYD course after driver’s ed, a requirement before taking the DPS road test.